FragSoc/esports-bot/README.md

 `ReactionMenu`s store each option in the menu as an instance of a `reactionMenu.ReactionMenuOption` subclass - each `ReactionMenuOption` has its own individual behaviour for when reactions are added and removed.
 This already provides a huge amount of flexibility, but you can achieve even more with a custom `ReactionMenuOption` subclass.
 To make your `ReactionMenuOption` saveable, provide complete `toDict` and `fromDict` implementations.
 For an example of this, see `reactionMenus.reactionRoleMenu.ReactionRoleMenuOption`.

+### Reaction Role Menus
+Allows admins to create and maintain menus which grant and remove roles from users upon interaction.
+Currently, anyone can interact with any role menu.
+However, reaction role menus are already set up to be limited to a certain role or user.
+To make use of this functionality, the `!make-role-menu` command must be extended to also pass a `targetRole` or `targetMember` to the menu constructor.

+### Reaction Polls
+Allows any user to run a time-limited poll, where voters can select one (or many) of several string options, by adding reactions to the menu.
+After the menu runs out of time, a bar chart of the results is edited into the menu message.
+Each guild may only run a limited number of polls at once.

 ##### !make-role-menu
 ```
 !make-role-menu {title}
 {option1 emoji} {@option1 role}
 ...    ...
 ```
-Create a reaction role menu.
+Admin command: Create a reaction role menu.

 Each option must be on its own new line, as an emoji, followed by a space, followed by a mention of the role to grant.

-The `title` is displayed at the top of the meny and is optional, to exclude your title simply give a new line.
+The `title` is displayed at the top of the menu and is optional, to exclude your title simply give a new line.

 ##### !add-role-menu-option {menu-id} {emoji} {@role mention}
-Add a role to a role menu.
+Admin command: Add a role to a role menu.

 To get the ID of a reaction menu, enable discord's developer mode, right click on the menu, and click Copy ID.